Kansas City

 • Occupational therapy to learn how to carry out daily routines and activities independently.

-• Recreational therapy to improve motor skills, speech, and promote well-being through recreational and/or competitive sports.
+• Recreational therapy to improve motor skills, and speech, and promote well-being through recreational and/or competitive sports.

 • Physical therapy to improve strength, mobility, balance, flexibility, and motor development.